What You Need to Know About Desktop Publisher

 - Technical Editor

 There were about 14,600 jobs for Desktop Publisher in 2016 (in the United States).
 There is little to no growth in job opportunities for Desktop Publisher.
-The BLS estimates 1,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 The states with the most job growth for Desktop Publisher are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Missouri, Kansas, or Kentucky.
 These states have the worst job growth for this type of profession.